 Technical Assistance and Resources for Communities

-The Joint Office of Energy and Transportation (Joint Office) offers resources and provides technical assistance to communities at all stages of interest, planning, and deployment of electric mobility technologies.
+The Joint Office of Energy and Transportation (Joint Office) offers resources and provides technical assistance to communities at all stages of interest, planning, and deployment of advanced mobility technologies.

-Communities across America are essential to the development of an electrified transportation system that is convenient, affordable, reliable, equitable, and safe.
-As the nation experiences the most significant transportation transformation in a century, coupled with innovative but unfamiliar approaches to clean transportation, communities need support.
-The Joint Office is dedicated to partnering with communities to ensure a successful transition to a clean transportation infrastructure.
-Funding is critical to the success of efforts to deploy a network of electric vehicle chargers and zero-emission fueling infrastructure.
-The Charging and Fueling Infrastructure (CFI) Discretionary Grant Program and the National Electric Vehicle Infrastructure (NEVI) Formula Program provide dedicated funding to help support the transition to a clean transportation infrastructure.
+Communities across America are essential to the development of an electrified transportation system that is convenient, affordable, reliable, and safe.
+As the nation experiences the most significant transportation transformation in a century, coupled with innovative but unfamiliar approaches to alternative fuel transportation, communities need support.
+The Joint Office is dedicated to partnering with communities to ensure the successful deployment of electric vehicle (EV) charging and refueling infrastructure.
+The Charging and Fueling Infrastructure (CFI) Discretionary Grant Program and the National Electric Vehicle Infrastructure (NEVI) Formula Program provide dedicated funding to help support the deployment of alternative fueling and EV charging infrastructure.

 Charging and Fueling Infrastructure Discretionary Grant Program